 ``If you make it too cheap, people start wondering what's wrong,'' said shoe saleswoman Shinobu Muto. ``People have a fixed image in their minds about what the price in Japan should be.''

-Foreign brands of beer have racked up strong sales with a price of around 1.25 yen, or $1.50, per 12-ounce can, compared with most Japanese domestic brews that sell for 200 yen, or $2.38.
+Foreign brands of beer have racked up strong sales with a price of around 1.25 yen, or $1.50, per 12-ounce can, as compared with most Japanese domestic brews that sell for 200 yen, or $2.38.

-Foreign retailers such as Toys R Us and Tower Records have been drawing crowds with bargain offers.
+Foreign discounters such as Toys R Us and Tower Records have been drawing crowds with bargain offers.
 At Tower, the top-selling compact disc _ Live's ``Throwing Copper'' _ sells for 1,990 yen, or $23.75, well below the usual Japanese price of 2,500 yen, or $30.

-Even if they feel shortchanged, though, shoppers tend to be docile.
+Even if they feel short-changed, though, shoppers tend to be docile.
 There is almost no tradition of consumer activism in Japan.